Rayf Shiell - Optical Physics Group, Trent University

 The difference between these two energies - allowing also for any change in these energies due to this reaction happening at atmospheric pressure (that is, any necessary expansion/contraction of reactant/product gases) - is the energy released as heat.
 For ease we often call this a release of 'chemical energy', even though it actually derives only from differences in many kinetic and potential energies.

 So, in nature there are only two types of energy: kinetic energy and potential energy.
 We humans find it convenient to lump these into packages.
-To package or not is up to you - the overall conservation of energy (provided everything is included) will hold either way.
+To package or not is up to you - the conservation of energy (provided everything is included) will hold either way.

-Finally, a brief note about Rayf
+Finally, a note about Rayf